 - Never mess with overhead torsion springs, as they could snap and cause bodily harm.
 Torsion springs must be worked on by a professional garage door repair person.

 You always want to start by first inspecting the garage door hardware.
-You will want to look for obvious signs of damage to the door or mechanical components.
+If the garage door doesn’t open, you will want to look for obvious signs of damage to the door or mechanical components.
 Check for rust or breakage on roller wheels, cables, fasteners, tracks and springs.
 Remember, if you see obvious signs of damage or something you can’t easily maintain or repair, it’s time to reach out to an expert garage door repair professional.

 One of the more obvious places an eagle eye will see a problem is with the nuts and bolts that hold in the brackets and roller tracks.
 Over time, as the door opens and closes thousands of times, those nuts or bolts may shift or loosen.
 You will want to ensure all brackets, as well as bolts that connect to any brackets, are tightened up to the rail itself.
 How often should you check the nuts and bolts?
 Monthly.